NupurSrivastava02/shipbreaking-analysis/README.md

 - Majority of scrapping is concentrated in **Bangladesh, India, and Pakistan**.
 - Typical vessels are decommissioned **25–35 years** after construction.
 - Higher **LDT** correlates with later scrapping age, suggesting extended economic viability.
+- Performed linear regression-based imputation to estimate missing Lightweight Tonnage (LDT) values using Gross Tonnage (GT), improving completeness of the dataset for downstream trend and lifecycle analysis.

 ---